zhiweil/ansible-playground/playground/playbook-overview/README.md

 docker-compose up

 # logging into the anisble master docker image
-docker exec -it docker-master bash
+docker exec -it ansible-master bash

 # inside ansible master docker image, go to the folder of this lab
 cd /root/playground/playbook-overview